TEMOS: Generating diverse human motions from textual descriptions

 \textbf{Qualitative.} We further provide qualitative comparisons in Figure~\ref{fig:sota} with the state of the art.
 We show sample generations for Lin~et~al.~\cite{lin2018}, JL2P~\cite{Ahuja2019Language2PoseNL}, and Ghosh~et~al.~\cite{Ghosh_2021_ICCV}.
 The motions from our \methodshort{} model reflect the semantic content of the input text better than the others across a variety of samples.
 Furthermore, we observe that while \cite{lin2018} generates overly smooth motions, JL2P has lots of foot sliding. \cite{Ghosh_2021_ICCV}, on the other hand, synthesizes unrealistic motions due to exaggerated foot contacts (and even extremely elongated limbs such as in 3rd column, 3rd row of Figure~\ref{fig:sota}).
 Our generations are the most realistic among all.
 Further visualizations are provided in the supplementary video~\cite{projectpage_temos}.

-\textbf{Perceptual studies.} This conclusion is further justified by a human perceptual study to evaluate the semantic accuracy.
-Specifically we displayed a pair of motions (with a randomly swapped order in each display) and asked Amazon Mechanical Turk workers the question: ``Which motion corresponds better to the textual description?'' and collected answers for 20 randomly sampled test descriptions, showing each description to multiple workers.
-We give more details on our human study in \if\sepappendix1{Section~C} \else{Section~\ref{app:sec:evaluation_metrics}.} \fi
+\textbf{Perceptual study.} These conclusions are further justified by two human perceptual studies that evaluate which methods are preferred in terms of semantics (correspondence to the text) or in terms of realism.
+For the first study, we displayed a pair of motions (with a randomly swapped order in each display) and a description of the motion, and asked Amazon Mechanical Turk (AMT) workers the question: ``Which motion corresponds better to the textual description?''.
+We collected answers for 100 randomly sampled test descriptions, showing each description to multiple workers.
+For the second study, we asked another set of AMT workers the question: ``Which motion is more realistic?'' without showing the description.
+We give more details on our perceptual studies in \if\sepappendix1{Appendix~C.} \else{Appendix~\ref{app:sec:evaluation_metrics}.} \fi